 ….

-By 1 January 2016, the Commission shall carry out a comprehensive environmental effect study.
-The study shall evaluate the air quality and the share of pollutants contributed by L-category vehicles and shall cover the requirements of test types I, IV, V, VII and VIII listed in Annex V.
+4. By 1 January 2016, the Commission shall carry out a comprehensive environmental effect study.
+The study shall evaluate the air quality and the share of pollutants contributed by L-category vehicles and shall cover the requirements of Test Types I, IV, V, VII and VIII listed in Annex V.

 It shall collate and evaluate the latest scientific data, scientific research findings, modelling and cost efficiency with a view to establishing definitive policy measures by confirmation and final establishment of the Euro 5 enforcement laid down in Annex IV and the Euro 5 environmental performance requirements] laid down in Annexe V, in Annex VI (A2), (B2) and (C2) and in Annex VII concerning Euro 5 durability mileages and deterioration factors.